FarhanMS123/express-truepath/README.md

 var root = path.resolve(".", "public");
 var config = { // this is default value
     index: ["index.html", "default.html"],
-    follow_link: true // while it set to true, it will identify symlink as file or folder and follow its link.
+    follow_symlink: true, // while it set to true, it will identify symlink as file or folder and follow its link.
 Otherwise, it would identify as file (or flag) if it set to false.
-}
+    resolveDirectoryURL: true // only works in http/express middleware. see the middleware }

 // using as express middleware